krishnaanaril/krishnamohan.dev/mdblog/what-did-i-learn-this-week-2021---05.md

     * Sneaking

         1. **Sneak into basket**: Adding additional products to user's cart without their consent.
-        2. **Hiddent costs**: Revealing previously undisclosed charges to users right before they make a purchase.
+        2. **Hidden costs**: Revealing previously undisclosed charges to users right before they make a purchase.
         3. **Hidden Subscription**: Charging users a recurring fee under the pretense of a one-time fee or a free trial.
     * Urgency